Diabetes Drug Found To Reverse Memory Loss Could Lead To New Treatment For Alzheimer’s Disease

-Scientists have found that a drug for diabetes could also reverse memory loss in mice model.
+Scientists have found that a drug for diabetes could also reverse memory loss in mice.
 This discovery could lead to a novel treatment for neurodegenerative diseases such as Alzheimer’s disease.

-The findings of the study were published in the Brain Research.
+The findings of the study were published in the journal Brain Research.
 The study was led by Professor Christian Holscher of Lancaster University in the U.K. and other colleagues, according to Medical Xpress.

-Professor Holscher said that the novel treatment could lead to the development of a new treatment for chronic neurodegenerative disorders such as the Alzheimer’s disease.
-Meanwhile, Dr. Doug Brown, Director of Research and Development at Alzheimer’s Society, said that it has been almost 15 years that no new treatments found for Alzheimer’s disease.
-He further said that this research could make it faster to get promising new drugs for those people with this medical condition.
+Professor Holscher said that the novel treatment could lead to the development of a new treatment for chronic neurodegenerative disorders such as Alzheimer’s disease.
+Meanwhile, Dr. Doug Brown, the director of research and development at Alzheimer’s Society, said that it has been almost 15 since new treatments have been found for Alzheimer’s disease.
+He further said that this research could make it faster to get promising new drugs for people suffering from this medical condition.

-In the study, the scientists tested this diabetes drug called a triple receptor to treat Alzheimer’s disease.
-They used mice model, in which they were created to have particular genes link with Alzheimer’s disease in humans.
+In the study, the scientists tested this diabetes drug, called a triple receptor, to treat Alzheimer’s disease.
+They used a mice model, which were created to have particular genes similar to Alzheimer’s disease in humans.

-The scientists let the mice aged resulting in a fully developed disease and damaged the mice’s brain.
-Afterwards, they gave them the drug and conducted a maze test to gauge their memory.
+The scientists let the mice age, resulting in a fully developed disease that damaged the mice’s brain.
+Afterward, they gave them the drug and conducted a maze test to gauge their memory.

 An experimental diabetes drug may improve certain aspects of memory and thinking ability and limited brain changes associated with Alzheimer’s, presenting a promising avenue for research into better treatments.